-CATEGORIES Trash, recycling and compost PRODUCT NAME Single Stream - Removable Top - Receptacle Unit DESCRIPTION Single receptacles grouped together to collect trash, recyclables and compost throughout the airport to improve public access to recycling, reduce visual clutter, divert waste from landfills and minimize maintenance MANUFACTURER Architectural Brass FINISH Stainless steel base with powder coat removable top SIZE Single Unit size, 24" W x 18" D x 48" H NOTES Currently, compost collection in public terminal spaces only occurs in food court/market place areas.
-However, the Port may choose to extend compost collection to additional airport public areas in support of Century Agenda and Environmental Strategy Plan goals.
-Distribute receptacles evenly throughout interior airport facilities, in high-traffic areas, and near point sources that generate waste.
-Grouping (at minimum) trash and recycling units together.
-Side-loading service doors are preferred over top-loading alternatives.
-Fiber glass liner that maintain separate streams of collection, with finger grommets for easy removal and a gallon capacity of 39 gallons.
-Labels that communicate trash, recycling, and compost disposal options use a combination of F&I Signage approved text, color and symbols.
-Stand-alone or grouped modular receptacles of similar design with distinguishing signage may be collocated as an alternative where combined receptacles are not practical.
-Provide dedicated circuit for trash compactors (one compactor circuit at every other column along both sides of the walkways or concourses).
+PRODUCT NAME Single Stre DESCRIPTION Single rece through am - Removable Top - Receptacle Unit DESCRIPTION Single recent through through untacles grouped together to collect track requisibles and sempest eptacles grouped together to collect trash, recyclables and compost nout the airport to improve public access to recycling, reduce lutter, divert waste from landfills and minimize maintenance MANUFACTURER Architectu ral Brass FINISH Stainless st teel base with powder coat removable top SIZE Single Unit size, 24" W x 18" D x 48" H in food extend of Cent Distribution high- Groupi Side-lot Fiber gromm Labels to use a co Stand-awith distribution where of Provide circuit to tly, compost collection in public terminal spaces only occurs court/market place areas.
+However, the Port may choose to compost collection to additional airport public areas in support tury Agenda and Environmental Strategy Plan goals.
+Use receptacles evenly throughout interior airport facilities, traffic areas, and near point sources that generate waste.
+In g (at minimum) trash and recycling units together.
+It ading service doors are preferred over top-loading alternatives.
+It associates are more allowed as an alternative and a gallon capacity of 39 gallons.
+It at communicate trash, recycling, and compost disposal options ombination of F&I Signage approved text, color and symbols.
+In allone or grouped modular receptacles of similar design stinguishing signage may be collocated as an alternative combined receptacles are not practical.
+It dedicated circuit for trash compactors (one compactor at every other column along both sides of the walkways or arrses).
 Trash compactor unit to be provided by the Port.
 LOCATIONS All interior areas